 The program introduced Jacquie to a wide network of supportive, like-minded individuals across a variety of industries within a supportive environment, and enabled Jacquie to develop the right pitch for her desired board role with Sustainable Business Australia – a role that, thanks to Future Directors, she was able to attain.

 Inspired by Jacquie?
-Take the next steps and check out CONNECT.
+Take the next steps and check out our FREE Director Diagnostic.